camilapulido/Neuron-Energy-Consumption/README.md

 <img src="./Images/Switcher_Laser 637-488.gif" alt="Neuron" style="width: 250px;"/>

-The first step to have a easier way to extract information by Re-formatting videos in their corresponding channels, by just filling some info relevanto from the experiment settings:
+The first step to have a easier way to extract information by **Re-formatting** the videos by splitting into their corresponding channels, by just filling some info relevanto from the experiment settings:

 https://github.com/camilapulido/Neuron-Energy-Measurements/blob/52015720e7617088bcca09bbec890cd816269deb/Code/ATPSnFr_Formating.py#L7-L11